By: Guest Writer, Chetana from StyleCraze

 Put on protective gloves as henna stains everything it touches.
 Make sure it doesn’t drip on your clothes.

 6. Divide your hair in half and go inch by inch and finally fill in the back of your head.
-Make sure you cover every strand of the hair to get an even coverage.
+Make sure you cover every strand of the hair to get even coverage.

 Henna is quite thick in consistency and gets even more difficult to apply if you have long hair.
 If you find it difficult to apply henna yourself then have someone apply it for you.